uberFoo/cuckoo/README.md

 I don't want to go deep here.
 I'd mostly just like to introduce the boxen and lines.

-_aside: I've got a book on category that I'll actually be able to understand.
+_aside: I've got a book on category theory that I'll actually be able to understand.
 I wonder if the boxen are categories and the lines functors?
 I have a feeling..._